Week 5: Transformers

 The gradients for the weight matrices follow the standard pattern: input matrix transposed times the gradient of the output.

 Implementing transformer gradients efficiently requires careful attention to memory usage and numerical stability.
 The softmax operation can be numerically unstable for large attention scores.
+Our implementation includes output projection which adds another gradient path.

 The transformer attention mechanism requires a more sophisticated understanding of the chain rule because the same input participates in multiple parallel computations.
+Our layered implementation makes this complexity manageable by separating concerns and providing comprehensive gradient testing.

 Transformer Architecture